Pierre-Antoine Cousteau: Post-war activity

 Released under an amnesty in 1953, he became editor of the extreme nationalist journal Rivarol, as well as contributing to Henry Coston's Lectures Françaises, Jeune Nation, Charivari, Dimanche-Matin and others.
 He was also associated with the minor Union des Intellectuels Indépendants movement.
 His brother Jacques, whose international profile was growing at the time, had begged Pierre-Antoine to retire from public life following his release from prison, but he refused, insisting that it was a matter of honor that he continue to agitate.
 In his post-war work Les lois de l'hospitalité he argued in favor of collaboration: "we [the collaborators] did not commit an error of judgement.
 There were just too many tanks and too many planes against us".

 He fell seriously ill in the late 1950s and had to withdraw from politics, requiring regular blood transfusions to survive.
-He died age 52 in Paris.
+He died in Paris.